mikeizbicki/cmc-csci046/topic_00_unix/git.md

 You should complete this tutorial on the lambda server by typing all commands within code blocks into your terminal.

+> **NOTE:**
+>
+> There is a lot of material in these instructions related to git that we have not covered in class.
+> That is intentional.
+> The purpose of this assignment is not just to learn git,
+> but also to learn how to follow tutorials about material that you have never learned about before.

 ## Creating your first repo

 Create a folder named `firstrepo` and `cd` into it: